Start planning your trip

 There is a stop at Aniai Station.
 If you take the sightseeing taxi or local bus to Mt.
 Moriyoshi, you can admire the alpine plants.
 Visit in the fall to see the mountain's autumn colors, or take the lift in the winter to view frost-covered trees.
 At Animaeda Station, you will find lodging complete with its own onsen that is available to both overnight guests and daytime visitors.

-What to Eat in Akita
+Local Food to Try in Akita

 When visiting Akita, you cannot miss the local cuisine that the prefecture has to offer.